Mark R Carta, Esq.

 Trust is everything.

-Mark was raised in the town of Fairfield, and has at some point in his career owned a home in virtually every town in lower Fairfield County.
+Mark was raised in the town of Fairfield, and has at some point in his career lived in virtually every town in lower Fairfield County.
 He loves to travel, enjoys cooking and good wine, and is a disciplined – albeit not a particularly fast – swimmer.

 Part of the community.

 Mark now serves on the Board of Silvermine Guild of Artists.
-Among his many other community commitments, he was one of the original five founders of A Better Chance of Wilton – a non-profit corporation that provides a superior educational and cultural opportunity to high school scholars of color.
+Among his many other community commitments, he was one of the original five founders of A Better Chance of Wilton – a non-profit corporation that provides a superior educational opportunity to minority high school scholars.
 He served as its President for two years, and has been its legal counsel and a member of its Executive Committee for 20 years.
 The program has grown from three students to 14 and has graduated over 50 scholars from Wilton High School.